 Choose the right criteria

-Criteria can be grouped into three broad families:
+Criteria fall into three broad families:

 Create a scoring grid and assign weights